JennEYoon/datasciY/wip1/so/README.md

  #### Tasks 9/30/2019

 * SO to update with loops -- Excel original question.
 * SO numpy automatically naming arrays after its 3D position index.
+  - Numpy structured data array is a possibility.
+  - Look at link in the Q. https://stackoverflow.com/questions/1373164/how-do-i-create-a-variable-number-of-variables
 * 532 pts today.
 My earliest answer on boxplot was voted up, possibley by original questioner, who has 32 pts now, so can vote up.